wikimedia/ores/docs/index.rst

 ..
-Objective-Revision-Evaluation-Service documentation master file, created by sphinx-quickstart on Mon Mar 23 09:13:08 2015.
+ORES documentation master file, created by sphinx-quickstart on Mon Mar 23 09:13:08 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Objective-Revision-Evaluation-Service's documentation!
+ORES: Objective Revision Evaluation Service
 =================================================================

-Contents:
+.. automodule:: ores

+Project info:

 .. toctree::
-   :maxdepth: 2
+  :maxdepth: 1

-   ores
+  changelog

 Indices and tables